The potential for research in our facility to improve the standards of care for patients is vast and the possibilities endless.

 Research, evaluation & development of new and safer surgical approaches.

-Evaluation of increasingly complex operations without risk without patient risk
+Evaluation of increasingly complex operations in a patient risk-free environment.

 Research into the causes of common complications of the surgery, particularly minimally invasive surgery